immarianaas/c-quiz-language/README.md

 <p align="right">(<a href="#quiz-top">back to top of the <em>Quiz language</em> section</a>)</p>

 ##### Other basic types
   The following types are also implemented in this language.
-Their behaviour is similar to what one might expect.
   - Boolean: `Boolean`
   - Real Number: `Real`
   - Integer Number: `Inteiro`
   - String: `String`

+Their behaviour is similar to what one might expect.
+In particular, note that the number types support basic arithmetic, while the `String` supports concatenation, besides the comparation types mentioned below.

 <p align="right">(<a href="#quiz-top">back to top of the <em>Quiz language</em> section</a>)</p>